Pilonidal Sinus treat yourself?

 - Hair removal of an approx. 2 cm wide fringe around the entire wound (shaving, possibly depilatory cream, possibly wax strips, plucking).
 The most important area is a zone about 3 cm below the deepest point of the wound.
 You can only look there if you spread your buttocks a little.

 You should omit these measures

-- Treatment of "wild flesh" with silver nitrate pen: these so-called hypergranulations are always a sign of an obstacle to healing, usually from penetrated hairs.
+- Treatment of "wild flesh" with silver nitrate pen: These so-called hypergranulations are always a sign of an obstacle to healing, mostly from penetrated hairs.
 Doctoring around with the secondary growths is of no use at all.

 Everything done right and the wound still does not heal?